Backcountry Ski and Snowboard Clinics

 What Risks Are Involved

 Red River Adventures has an unblemished safety record.
 We personally screen and train our employees vigorously each year.
-Our climbing, skiing and canyoneering guides are highly trained and many, though not all, are AMGA trained or certified for the terrian they guide.
+Each of our guides receives extensive instructions on safety, swift water rescue and first aid training.
+Our Climbing and Canyoneering guides are highly trained and many are AMGA certified.
 Our trips take place in rugged, remote "wilderness" settings.
 You should be in good general health to participate.
+Non-swimmers can go and are more than welcome.
+We provide Coast Guard approved life jackets for your safety.

 Back to top